Enhance your skills in one specific area with our graduate-level Open Courses & Certificates!

 The program is designed for employees from market and social research organizations, statistical agencies, and other public and private organizations that work with survey and organic data.
-In general terms, IPSDS is appropriate for people working in data collection and data analysis.
+In general terms, the program is appropriate for people working in data collection and data analysis.

 You need at least a baccalaureate/bachelor degree, if you want to attend the program.

 You need at least a baccalaureate/bachelor degree, 12 ECTS/6 credits in mathematical/applied statistics, one year of relevant work experience, and English proficiency.
-Please find the complete list of our enrollment criteria on the admission page.
+Please find the complete list of our enrollment criteria on the website" of Mannheim Business School.

 We review applications holistically, focusing on their various aspects.
-Therefore, we encourage you to fill out a self-evaluation part of the application form as completely and honestly as you can.
+Therefore, we encourage you to get in touch with us.
 If your application is chosen and we think that you need to improve your knowledge in statistics and/or programming, we will provide you with options to fill the gap.

 Yes, you need at least one year of work experience in a position dealing with data generation, collection, or analysis.

-We recommend to complete the program within 5 terms (15 months), but the completion may vary depending on your schedule.
+The program is designed for you to complete it within 30 months, but the completion may vary depending on your schedule.

 You can shape your schedule according to your personal needs and study at your own pace.
-However, certificates/credits expire after 5 years, so you have to finish the program no longer than 5 years after the start.
+However, we recommend to follow the default curriculum" proposed by Mannheim Business School.

-IPSDS is designed for working professionals, that is, part-time students.
-Yet, fast track options are also available upon the consultation and approval from the IPSDS.
+The program is designed for working professionals, that is, part-time students.
+Yet, fast track options are also available upon the consultation and approval from Program Management.

 You may attend as many courses as you like at the same time, but we recommend not to enroll in more than 6 credits/12 ECTS, if you are studying part-time.

-As a rule of thumb you can expect to spend approximately 3h/week on in-class activities (watching prerecorded videos and attending the live online meeting) and 9 hours per week on out-of-class activities (preparing for class, readings, assignments, projects, studying for quizzes and exams).
-Therefore, the workload in all courses will be approximately 12h/week.
+As a rule of thumb you can expect to spend approximately 8 to 10 hours per week on in-class activities (watching prerecorded videos and attending the live online meeting) and on out-of-class activities (preparing for class, readings, assignments, projects, studying for quizzes and exams).
 3 credit/6 ECTS courses run over an entire term (12 weeks), 2 credit/4 ECTS courses run over 8 weeks, and 1 credit/2 ECTS courses run over 4 weeks.

 Our online courses use a flipped classroom design.
 In the courses, students are responsible for watching video recorded lectures, reading the required literature, and submitting assignments for each unit and then “attending” mandatory weekly one-hour online meetings where students have the chance to discuss the materials from a unit with the instructor.
 Just like in other course, homework will be assigned and graded and there will be a final exam or a project at the end of the courses.